 - (a) Limitation.
 A student may not earn more than four credit hours in one semester or more than 12 credit hours overall of distance education credit.
 A student may not earn distance education credits until the student has completed a minimum of 28 credit hours. - (b) Definition.
 Distance education courses include any course characterized by the separation, in time or place, between instructor and student. - Dean's Reg. §1.306-1.
 Distance Education Waiver.
-Any classes that are moved to distance education because of the Covid-19 pandemic or unforeseen similar circumstances shall not be counted for the purpose of determining whether a student has exceeded the limitations of this section.
-Classes that would have been distance learning without the pandemic shall still be counted as distance learning.
+Any classes that are moved to distance education because of unforeseen circumstances, i.e., the Covid-19 pandemic, shall not be counted for the purpose of determining whether a student has exceeded the limitations of this section.
+Classes that would have been distance learning because of unforeseen circumstances shall still be counted as distance learning.